spypunk/sponge/README.md

 # sponge
 ## What is it?
-Sponge is a website crawler and links downloader command line tool.
+sponge is a website crawler and links downloader command line tool.
 ## How to build and run it?
 You will need a Java JDK 8+ and maven 3+.
 ~~~